kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-### Create the account on the blockchain
+### Create the Account on the Blockchain

 If you have just created the account locally with `kinClient.addAccount()`, you still need to create that account on the blockchain.
 Only after the account is created on the public blockchain will it be possible to query its status and execute transactions.

-As a reminder new accounts created in the Playground environment are automatically funded by `friendbot`, a service not available in production.
+As a reminder, new accounts created in the Playground environment are automatically funded by `friendbot`, a service not available in production.

 ```swift
 func createAccountOnPlaygroundBlockchain(account: KinAccount,